SandipNandy/Twitter_recomendation_Follower_PlayWright/README.md

 # Twitter_recomendation_Follower_PlayWright
-This Bot is created with Twitter Recommendation Follower with the help of Playwright
+This Bot is created with Playwright for Twitter Recommendation Follower.